 The cuticle is the outer layer of the hair and is made up of overlapping blocks.
 Imagine a roof with tiles laid out.

-If you also use hair straighteners, the silicone melts into your hair strands which is very difficult to remove.
+If you also use hair straighteners, the silicone melts into your hair strands which are very difficult to remove.

 It also makes it very hard for any product or water to be absorbed and this is why we need shampoo to remove the silicone.

-When you use high heat on your hair, you’re essentially ironing it, breaking down those tiles of the cuticle and exposing the cortex, the middle of the hair strand.
+When you use high heat on your hair, you’re essentially ironing it, breaking down those tiles of the cuticle, and exposing the cortex, the middle of the hair strand.

 The cortex is mainly made of protein and as the cuticle wall becomes destroyed, the cortex loses its integrity and you can experience loss of protein and water.

 It is, therefore, best to avoid any kind of heat styling to ensure the optimal health of your hair.

 The Curly Girl Method strongly recommends that you do not brush your hair, particularly when dry.